HectorZR/Pully/README.md

-# pully-the-pr-manager README
+# pullyManager README

-This is the README for your extension "pully-the-pr-manager".
+This is the README for your extension "pullyManager".
 After writing up a brief description, we recommend including the following sections.

 ## Features